 Melt in Your Mouth Chicken.
 Just the name of this recipe tingles your taste buds!
 We do love chicken in this house, and I confess that we eat it fairly often.
 Because of that, I have a variety of ways in which I like to prepare and eat it.
 This recipe is one of my favorites!
 Not only does it use simple ingredients that I always have on hand, but it is quite simple to make.
 It’s also easy and really quick to get onto the table, as well as going with just about anything!
+A very convenient dish to make.
+Make sure to have a proper treat by making this dish.
+Its richness has been proven and tested over the years that I have been making it.
+Perhaps, it will also become one of your favorites.

 WHAT DO YOU NEED TO MAKE MELT IN YOUR MOUTH CHICKEN